Neovim from scratch with Lazy.nvim

 require("lazi")

-Once you restart neovim, you should see message like this, no module plugins found.
+Once you restart your editor, you should see message like this, no module plugins found.

 Let's take a step back and look at our configuration file.